wilsonehusin/husin.dev/content/blog/2023-12-06-stashing-thoughts/index.md

 I have been doing a lot of exploratory projects lately around NixOS and homelab.
 In that development flow, my “enterprise software developer” brain often finds forks on the thought path.

-> 💡 "Oh this could be a neat separate project!"
+> 💡 Oh this could be a neat separate project!
 >
 > --Me